Medicine Wheel in Northern Wyoming

 Almost to the Medicine Wheel, this is the view of the area to the north.
 The Wheel is about 3 miles on a dirt road.

-As far as a sacred site goes, before it was rediscovered a hundred years ago or so, the native
+As far as a sacred site goes, before it was rediscovered a hundred years ago or so, the native people didn't even know about it,

-The site speaks for itself, there is no incentive needed for speaking in hushed tones around here.
+nor do they know which tribe built this carin.
+The site speaks for itself, there is no incentive needed for speaking in hushed tones

-the builders of the site would have felt about the 10,000 little rags tied on an 8' chain link fence,
+the site would have felt about the 10,000 little rags tied on an 8' chain link fence, that surrounds the wheel.
+Personally, I hated it!!

+There is a ranger post near the Wheel.
 Look up Dr. Eddy's work on this site.
 There is a Google Earth placemark for this site.

 TomT's NetHome My Astro_Fotos